The $e$-vector of a simplicial complex: The -vector and Property E

-\begin{remark} Note that, in terms of the $e$-polynomial, Property E just says that $e_\Delta(t)=(-1)^df_\Delta(-t)$, while weak Property E is equivalent to the equation $e_\Delta(t)+(-1)^{d+1}f_\Delta(-t)=e_0+(-1)^{d+1}$.
+\begin{remark*} Note that, in terms of the $e$-polynomial, Property E just says that $e_\Delta(t)=(-1)^df_\Delta(-t)$, while weak Property E is equivalent to the equation $e_\Delta(t)+(-1)^{d+1}f_\Delta(-t)=e_0+(-1)^{d+1}$.
 Also note that Property E implies that $e_0=-\chi(\Delta)=(-1)^d$, which in turn implies that $\Delta$ has the topological Euler characteristic of a $(d-1)$-sphere.
 Hence Property E is very restrictive.
-We introduce the notion of weak Property E to allow for more simplicial complexes. \end{remark}
+We introduce the notion of weak Property E to allow for more simplicial complexes. \end{remark*} \textbf{Example:} Let $\Delta$ be a two-dimensional simplicial complex.
+Then the $e$-vector has the following formula in terms of the face numbers of $\Delta$:

-We begin by proving results which will allow us to furnish many examples of simplicial complexes satisfying Property E or weak Property E. The first proposition gives a local check to see if a simplicial complex has weak Property E. Recall that the link of a vertex $v$ in $\Delta$ is defined to be the following $(d-2)$-dimensional subcomplex of $\Delta$:

-\begin{prop} Suppose that for every $v\in \text{vert}(\Delta)$ we have that $\Lk v$ has Property E. Then In particular, $\Delta$ has weak Property E. \end{prop} \begin{proof} Since every $j$-dimensional simplex of $\Delta$ has $j+1$ vertices, it follows that Rewriting this in terms of the $f$-polynomial, we have that